qlurkin/qlurkin.github.io/docs/courses/gpu/lab3/index.md

 ## Introduction

+**This lab is a Rust version of a Javascript Codelab available [here](https://codelabs.developers.google.com/your-first-webgpu-app).
+Most of the Rust specific parts are heavily inspired from [here](https://sotrh.github.io/learn-wgpu/).**

 WebGPU is a new, modern API for accessing the capabilities of your GPU in web apps.
 But WebGPU is designed to be used beyond web apps.
 It is an excellent choice for authoring cross-platform GPU accelerated app.

 In this lab, you build [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) using WebGPU.
 The Game of Life is what's known as a cellular automaton, in which a grid of cells change state over time based on some set of rules.
 In the Game of Life cells become active or inactive depending on how many of their neighboring cells are active, which leads to interesting patterns that fluctuate as you watch.